 1. No Maintenance Costs

 Renters have a great advantage as far as the maintenance and repair costs are concerned in an apartment.
-They’ll basically have zero cost.
+They will basically have zero cost.

-For instance, you won’t involve yourself with the repair costs that come with an overflowing toilet.
+For instance, you will not involve yourself with the repair costs that come with an overflowing toilet.
 Repair bills are the landlord’s responsibility rather than the renter’s.

 2. Less Money Upfront

-When you decide to sign a lease agreement and settle in an apartment property, you’ll be asked to provide a security deposit instead of a down payment.
+When you decide to sign a lease agreement and settle in an apartment property, you will be asked to provide a security deposit instead of a down payment.
+Learn all about Michigan security deposit law here.

-The difference between a down payment and a security deposit is that a deposit is approximately a one-month’s rent worth, which you are eligible to receive back after your lease expires.
+The difference between a down payment and a security deposit is that a deposit is approximately one-month’s rent worth, which you are eligible to receive back after your lease expires.
+Here is how to get the apartment deposit back.

-On the other hand, when you buy a house, you’ll be forced to pay a down payment to your lender for you to lower the financial terms of the mortgage.
+On the other hand, when you buy a house, you will be forced to pay a down payment to your lender for you to lower the financial terms of the mortgage.

-In most cases, the down payment is 20 percent of the cost of the house, especially if you don‘t want to pay the PMI (private mortgage insurance).
+In most cases, the down payment is 20% of the cost of the house, especially if you don‘t want to pay the PMI (private mortgage insurance).

 3. Flexibility and Less Space to Clean